chef-partners/azure-chef-extension/README.md

   "environment_variables": {
     "< comma separated list of key-value pairs >"
   },
-  "chef_service_interval": "< frequency at which the chef-client runs as service or as scheduled task >", "custom_json_attr": {
+  "chef_daemon_interval": "< frequency at which the chef-client runs as service or as scheduled task >", "custom_json_attr": {
     "< comma separated list of key-value pairs >"
   },